dimitri-nicolo/calico/master/usage/configuration/prometheus.md

 apiVersion: v1
 kind: Secret
 metadata:
-  name: rootca
+  name: certs
   namespace: calico-monitoring
 data:
   ca.pem: <Your base64 certificate output goes here>
+  prom.pem: <Your base64 certificate output goes here>
+  prom-key.pem: <Your base64 private key output goes here>
 ```

-Once a secret has been created for all your files, you need to add your secrets
-so that they can be mounted in the service monitor.
-In the manifest for your
+Add your secrets so that they can be mounted in the service monitor.
+In the
-Prometheus instance (`calico-node-prometheus` in the example), add a `secrets`
+manifest for your Prometheus instance (`calico-node-prometheus` in the example),
-section to the `spec` listing the secrets you defined.
+add a `secrets` section to the `spec` listing the secrets you defined.

 ```
 ...